Today, customers have several options to choose from at their fingertips, along with the resources necessary to make better purchase decisions.

 Tier 3 is the highest level in terms of expert product and service IT support.
 This tier comprises the highest level of technical skill in the organization (product engineers, developers, chief architects) who are well aware of how your company’s products and tools work and have access to the highest level of technical resources.

 Some examples of problems that Level 3 personnel solve are:

 - One-off issues that haven’t been encountered before and require new products or infrastructure to resolve.

 - Fixing or diagnosing bugs.

 - High-level troubleshooting

-Besides these, tier 3 technicians also resolve tickets elevated from levels 1 and 2, respectively.
-That's why it’s better to hire personnel with tertiary-level education in IT and 2-3 years in a customer service or software support role.
+Besides these, Tier 3 technicians also resolve tickets elevated from Levels 1 and 2, respectively.
+That's why it’s better to hire personnel with tertiary-level education in IT and two to three years in a customer service or software support role.

 Help Desk Tier 4